Comprehension:

 It began with French, which taught me the importance of pronunciation.
 I remember once asking a store owner in Paris where Rue des Pyramides was.
 But when I pronounced it PYR–a-mids instead of peer–a-mids, with more accent on the A, she looked at me bewildered.

 Then, in high school, I developed an enthusiasm for Chinese.
-As I studied Chinese at my school, I wondered how if just one stroke was missing from a character, the meaning is lost.
-I loved how drawing characters was similar to painting their meaning.
-Huǒ meaning fire and Shān meaning mountain can be joined together to create Volcano.
-It was a lot like math, the only subject I was never good at.
+As I studied Chinese at my school, I marveled how if just one stroke was missing from a character, the meaning is lost.
+I loved how long words were formed by combining simple characters, so Huǒ meaning fire and Shān meaning mountain can be joined to create HuǒShān, which means Volcano.
+I love spending hours at a time practing the characters and i can feel the beatuty and rhythm as i form them.